 Why visit Uganda?
 Authentic Cultural Encounters

-10. Best Weather and Climate in East Africa
+10. Uganda has the Best Weather and Climate in East Africa

-The Weather and Climate in Uganda – the Pearl of Africa is unlike any other East African Country.
-The Evergreen African County can boat Holiday Weather all year long since even during the Rainy Seasons.
-The sun comes out Each Day.
+The Weather and Climate in Uganda – the Pearl of Africa, are unlike any other East African Country.
+The Evergreen African County can boat Holiday Weather all year long, even during the Rainy Seasons, and the sun comes out Each Day.

 Warm but rarely too hot, the temperatures do not fluctuate but are consistent year-round.
-Add to that Uganda’s Tourist Attractions from Mountain Gorillas to the Rwenzori Mountains of the Moon, the sandy beaches of the Tropical Ssese Islands – Uganda is a great weather Safari Destination as more and more are finding out.
+Uganda’s Tourist Attractions from Mountain Gorillas to the Rwenzori Mountains of the Moon, the sandy beaches of the Tropical Ssese Islands – Uganda is a great weather Safari Destination as increasingly are finding out.

 The Best Times of the Year to track Mountain Gorillas would be the dry seasons – but you can save a lot of money during the off-season when luxury lodges discount their rates, and we pass it on to you.